o-yutaka/openclaw/docs.acp.md

 # OpenClaw ACP Bridge

-This document describes how the OpenClaw ACP (Agent Client Protocol) bridge works, how it maps ACP sessions to Gateway sessions, and how IDEs sho**uld invoke it.
+This document describes how the OpenClaw ACP (Agent Client Protocol) bridge works, how it maps ACP sessions to Gateway sessions, and how IDEs should invoke it.
-**

 ## Overview